-Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than 66/3% of the outstanding units, voting together as a single class, including common units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
+Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than $66 \, ^2/3\%$ of the outstanding units, voting together as a single class, including common units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
 Any removal of our general partner is also subject to the approval of a successor general partner by the vote of the holders of a majority of the outstanding common units.
-The ownership of more than 33/3% of the outstanding units by our general partner and its affiliates gives them the ability to prevent our general partner's removal.
+The ownership of more than $33 \, ^{1}/{3}\%$ of the outstanding units by our general partner and its affiliates gives them the ability to prevent our general partner's removal.
 At the closing of this offering, an affiliate of our general partner will own 88.4% of our outstanding common units.

 In the event of the removal of our general partner under circumstances where cause exists or withdrawal of our general partner where that withdrawal violates our partnership agreement, a successor general partner will have the option to purchase the general partner interest of the departing general partner and its affiliates for a cash payment equal to the fair market value of those interests.
 Under all other circumstances where our general partner withdraws or is removed by the limited partners, the departing general partner will have the option to require the successor general partner to purchase the general partner interest of the departing general partner and its affiliates for fair market value.
 In each case, this fair market value will be determined by agreement between the departing general partner and the successor general partner.
 If no agreement is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner to by agreement of the experts selected by each of them will determine the fair market value.
+Or, if the departing general partner and the successor general partner cannot agree upon an expert, then an expert chosen by agreement of the experts selected by each of them will determine the fair market value.